Speak with a safari expert

 © Claudia and Wynand du Plessis

 The Spitzkoppe skyline under a clouded sky glows in the last sun rays of the day.
-Photographed at dusk or dawn the granite takes on a pleasing warm colour with an orange tint and offers great photographic opportunities with its variety of shapes.
+Photographed at dusk or dawn, the granite takes on a pleasing warm colour with an orange tint, offering strong photographic opportunities with its variety of shapes.

-Professional nature photographers Claudia and Wynand du Plessis have lived and photographed for more than 25 years in Namibia.
-Their heart and photographic passion belong to the African wilderness, especially the wildlife of Etosha and the Namib Desert of Namibia.
+Professional nature photographers Claudia and Wynand du Plessis have lived and photographed in Namibia for more than 25 years.
+Their heart and photographic passion lie in the African wilderness, especially the wildlife of Etosha and the Namib Desert in Namibia.
 Photos featured here are from their calendar AFRICAN LIGHT 2019.
 Other Namibia calendars now available are WILD NAMIBIA 2019, AFRICAN WILDLIFE 2019 and ELEPHANTS 2019 (all available on Amazon in Germany, the UK, France, Italy and Spain).
 For more information, visit the website here.

 To comment on this story: Login (or sign up) to our app here - it's a troll-free safe place 🙂.